On the weekend, Dave and I made a quick trip across the border so I could use the great coupons that Joanns emailed out last week.

 I hope you’ve saved your empty wrapping paper tubes from Christmas.

 Cut the cardboard tube a little longer than the width of the interfacing.
+I cut mine down to 21 inches.

 Roll the interfacing around the tube.